fys4220/fys4220.github.io/fys4220-jbook/part-information/information_prepare_git.md

 <iframe width="912" height="513" src="https://www.youtube.com/embed/2sjqTHE0zok" title="Lecture 6: Version Control (git) (2020)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>
 -->

-## Git on windows
+## Install Git

+Git often comes installed by default on most Mac and Linux machines.

-On the windows computers in the FYS4220 lab.
-(V329) we have installed Git for Windows: https://git-for-windows.github.io.
+On windows you can use Git for Windows: https://git-for-windows.github.io.
+Git for Windows is installed on the Windows computers in the student lab.
+(V329) we have installed.

 Git for Windows provides a BASH emulation *Git BASH* used to run Git from the command line.